aidansyrgak/instant_runoff_voting/README.md

 1. Open the project in your desired IDE

 2. Open terminal and enter:
 `pip install -r requirements.txt`

 3. Go to **main.py** file

-4. Modify the path to the CSV file in quotations and modify the number of seats.
+4. Modify the path to the CSV file in quotations marks and modify the number of seats.
 ![img.png](misc/img.png)

 5. Run **main.py** to see the results